TerraformPilot

 Terraform Backend Reconfiguration Required: How to Fix

 Fix the Terraform 'Backend configuration changed' error.
-Migrate state between backends (local to S3, S3 to S3), resolve lock conflicts, and handle partial migrations.
+Migrate state between backends (local to S3, S3 to S3), resolve lock conflicts

 Quick Answer